History of Go: Go in Tibet and Mongolia

 According to John Fairbairn (In the Go World Feature "Go in Tibet"), at least one version of Tibetan Go was played on a 17x17 board and began with this fixed stone placement.

 The game of Go spread into Tibet and Mongolia by at least the early eighth century, a period when Chinese envoys described Tibetan raiders as engaging in gambling, trumpet playing, drumming, and Go.
 Archaeological finds, including boards and illustrations in Dunhuang, provide evidence of the game's diffusion along the Silk Road into Central Asia.
 Tibet in particular retained a preference for the 17×17 grid, even after the Chinese and Japanese traditions standardized the 19×19 board.
 These artifacts suggest that Go became deeply rooted in the social and religious life of the region.
 In Tibet, Go became known as mig-mangs, a term that may mean “many eyes” or refer to the board's chart-like pattern.
 The term also refers to a related board game (mig-mangs), or to a family of similar games.

 Tibetan folklore contains numerous accounts linking Go to shamanic and Bon traditions.
 Legendary female spirits known as khadomas were said to play on natural stone boards, with rituals performed every twelve years on Mount Zari to commemorate their contests.
 Other stories describe rulers using Go to expose treachery, aided by the verbal jousting or “tongue fighting” that traditionally accompanied play.
 Within Bon cosmology, black and white stones represented cosmic forces of death and vitality, darkness and light, and the outcome of the game signified the condition of the universe rather than personal fate.

 Because of these associations, Tibetan Buddhist monasteries often discouraged or forbade play, citing its connections to Bon ritual practice.
 Patterns formed by stones were sometimes used for divination, predicting events such as death.
 The epic hero Gesar is also said to have consulted Go before making military decisions, while parallel traditions among the Mongols and Manchus describe shamans casting Go stones into bowls of water or using them in visionary journeys to the underworld.
 Such practices indicate that the game functioned not only as entertainment but also as a cosmological tool in Central Asian religious culture.

 Distinctive rules further set Tibetan Go and Mongolian Go apart from the East Asian standard.
 Games would begin with twelve larger (six of each color) “scarecrow” or “dog” stones placed along the corners and sides, symbolizing the months of the year and the layout of mythical cities such as Olmolungring, identified with Shambhala.
 In Lhasa, play was restricted to placements within two intersections of existing stones, and captures required a one-move delay.
 These variations, together with their ritual and symbolic functions, reflect a unique regional development of Go that blended recreation, divination, and cosmology across Tibet, Mongolia, and Siberia.

 History in Korea

-Baekje Baduk board, Seoul Baekje Museum, Seoul, Korea.
+Reproduction of a Baduk board of the Baekje Kingdom.
+Seoul Baekje Museum, Seoul, Korea.